open-access-policies/streaming/_security_policies/sec_pol_001.md

 ### 1. Objective

-The objective of this policy is to establish the requirements for protecting the confidentiality, integrity, and availability of [Company Name]'s information assets, user data, and video streaming platform infrastructure.
-This policy ensures compliance with applicable laws and regulations while maintaining user trust and platform security.
+This policy establishes comprehensive requirements for protecting the confidentiality, integrity, and availability of [Company Name]'s information assets, user data, and video streaming platform infrastructure.
+The policy ensures strict compliance with applicable laws and regulations while maintaining user trust and platform security across all operational environments and geographic regions where the company provides services.

 ### 2. Scope

-This policy applies to all full-time and part-time employees, contractors, third parties, and service providers who have access to Company information systems, user data, or video streaming platform infrastructure.
-It covers all company-owned and personally-owned devices used to access corporate resources, all data processing activities, and all aspects of the video streaming service delivery.
+This policy applies comprehensively to all full-time and part-time employees, contractors, third parties, and service providers who have access to Company information systems, user data, or video streaming platform infrastructure.
+The scope encompasses all company-owned and personally-owned devices used to access corporate resources, all data processing activities, and all aspects of video streaming service delivery across all operational environments.

 ### 3. Policy

 **3.1 Information Security Governance**

-The Company shall maintain an Information Security Management System (ISMS) that provides a framework for establishing, implementing, maintaining, and continually improving information security.
-The CISO is responsible for the overall governance and strategic direction of information security.
+The Company must maintain a comprehensive Information Security Management System (ISMS) that provides a structured framework for establishing, implementing, maintaining, and continually improving information security across all operations.
+The Chief Information Security Officer (CISO) is responsible for the overall governance and strategic direction of information security, ensuring alignment with business objectives and regulatory requirements.

 **3.2 Asset Protection**